-The Renaissance of the East Anglia Fisheries (REAF) partnership is asking local people in the fishing industry to help develop a long-term strategy for the area.
+The Renaissance of the East Anglia Fisheries (REAF) group is ready to launch its strategy to rejuvenate the fishing industry along the East Anglian coast!

 The first ever Cultural Strategy for Lowestoft was launched at a ‘Celebrating Culture on the Edge’ event at the Seagull Theatre on Thursday 10 October, with speakers from Arts Council England and Historic England and the Chief Executive of East Suffolk Council.

 Suffolk Constabulary is committed to tackling hate crime across our communities.
 The National Hate Crime Awareness Week taking place 12-19 October is an opportunity to raise awareness and understanding of what hate crime is and to encourage victims to come forward #NoHateInSuffolk

 Following its successful debut last year, a one-day arts festival especially for young people is coming back to Lowestoft.